Meriem-611/Docker-commit-classification/README.md

 - If the annotator needs to review the code before and after the commit, labeling may take around **1-2 minutes** per item.

 ## License
-This dataset is shared under the **MIT License**, allowing for reuse, modification, and distribution, provided that proper attribution is given.
+This dataset is provided under the terms outlined in the included LICENSE.txt file.